 Today we traverse to the Balfour Hut, ascending along the base of Mt St Nicholas, one of the most iconic peaks along the Wapta Icefields.
 This is an excellent en route option for a ski mountaineering ascent, weather and snow conditions allowing.

-We’ll stay here at the Balfour Hut for two nights.Day 4 – Mt.
+Overnight at the Balfour Hut.
+(B, D)DAY 4 – Mt.
 Balfour

 With an early start we set off on a ski mountaineering ascent of Mt Balfour, 10,774’, the highest peak on the Wapta Icefields.
 Our route takes us up towards Balfour High Col and we use the rope for this crevassed stretch of glacier.
 We traverse under the north face of Mt Balfour, home to impressive steep lines that can be skied with good stability and snow coverage, and over the east ridge onto the south side of the mountain.
 From here the ascent is relatively straightforward, finishing with a steep climb along a corniced ridge.